aldebaran/libqi/doc/messaging/network.rst

   explain differences between external and internal networking nat traversal and proxy traversal issues

-multiple computer robots

-  - internal busses
-  -

-Single computer robots

-  single ATOM board
+We need to respond to two major differents communication type with differents capabilites (security level, acces points, ...):

+**Internal: Direct connection protocol**

+Communications are done inside the robot, this implies few things:

+* do not need a lot of security level, all communications are known and we assure they are safe,
+* they can be some acces points to connect to:

+  * LPC (Local Procedure Call): communication are done on 1 machine (single computer robots) and 1 process,
+  * IPC (Inter Process Communication): communication are done on 1 machine but between multiple processes,
+  * RPC (Remote Process Communication): communication are done between multiple machines (multiple computers robots).

+**External: Remote connection protocol**

-Remote Device
+* Remote Device

-  Remote device that could be used by a robot.
+  * Remote device that could be used by a robot.

 Networking
 ----------

-We support multiple communications way.
+We support multiple communications ways.
 We have need a way to select which communication means we should use.

 .. image:: /medias/qimessaging-networking.png